 The OPC Foundation working groups (OPC-F WGs) are essential for the development of industry-leading specifications, technologies, certification and processes.
 The focus of these working groups is to provide the deliverables that are adopted by the OPC community into real-world products and services.
 Meetings are generally conducted online and occasionally in person.

-Members have the opportunity to participate in Working Groups to ensure that their unique technology needs are considered by the industry-at-large.
+Members have the opportunity to participate in working groups to ensure that their unique technology needs are considered by the industry-at-large.
 This approach allows the OPC Foundation, through the participation of its members as marketing and engineering resources, to move the standard forward to meet the technology challenges of tomorrow.
-See the FAQ for details on how to join a group.

 Working groups in which the OPC Foundation partners with other standards organizations are identified as collaborations.

-To join a working group please send an email to one of the contacts.
+To join a working group please send an email to to the working group chair or one of the contacts.

 Unified Architecture Working Group (Contact: jim.luth_at_schneider-electric.com)